RVCBench: Benchmarking the Robustness of Voice Cloning Across Modern Audio Generation Models: Metrics

 \subsection{Efficiency}

 \paragraph{Real-time factor (RTF).} We evaluate generation efficiency using the real-time factor:

 where $T_{\mathrm{gen}}$ is wall-clock synthesis time (from \texttt{synthesis\_timings.csv} when available) and $T_{\mathrm{audio}}$ is total generated audio duration.
 RTF $<1$ indicates faster-than-real-time synthesis.
 Optionally, we cap generated audio to a maximum duration before metric computation to ensure consistent evaluation under long-form outputs.
+Our computational environment is controlled to be one A100 GPU card for all settings.